stuntrally/stuntrally3/docs/Tasks.md

 ## Painting in editor

 A mode in editor where you can paint textures (on terrain).
-Those textures could then be used for
+Those textures could then be used for:
 - vegetation density (global, eg. make oasis with trees on desert)
 - vegetation layers density (for invidual models, custom placing)
 - terrain layers density (custom blendmap painting)